 The Atrisco Land Grant, from its beginning in 1703, used its lands for grazing.
 The first commercial development at Atrisco began on March 20, 1920, when David J. Metzgar, president of the Atrisco Board of Trustees, signed the first lease to an outside interest for the exploration and development of oil and gas.
-Oil and gas leasing would continue sporadically.
+Oil and gas leasing would continue into the future and present day.

 From 1925 to 1947, C.H.
 Conner held oil and gas leases in multi-year increments, and Myrtle Conner (probably his wife) held leases into the 1950s.
 In 1955, the board of trustees granted permits to Armando Gianini to prospect for uranium and to Samuel Jelso to explore for oil and gas.